nhordiienko23/team-management-system/README.md

 # Team Management System

-A Spring Boot backend application for managing professional sports teams, player rosters, coaches, and users.
-Tthat allows users to manage teams and their rosters.
-The system includes OAuth2/OIDC authentication with role-based access control, Spring Data JPA Specifications for dynamic filtering, pagination, Liquibase database migrations, centralized exception handling, AOP-based audit logging, and integration testing with Testcontainers and PostgreSQL.
+A Spring Boot backend application for managing professional sports teams, players, coaches, and users.
+The REST API implements role-based access control, allowing administrators to manage teams, players, coaches, users, team rosters, and player/coach transfers, while regular users have read access to sports data and can manage their own profiles.
+Players and coaches can be retrieved both independently and through their associated teams, including rosters and coaching staff.
+The application also uses OAuth2/OIDC authentication, Spring Data JPA Specifications for dynamic filtering, pagination, Liquibase migrations, centralized exception handling, AOP-based audit logging, Swagger/OpenAPI, and integration testing with Testcontainers and PostgreSQL.

 ## 🚀 Key Features

+* **Role-Based Access Control:** Separate Admin and User capabilities.
+Admins can create, update, and delete teams, players, coaches, and user accounts, manage team rosters, and perform player and coach transfers.
+Regular users have read access to team, player, and coach information and can manage their own profiles.
-* **Team & Roster Management:** Manage teams and their members, view team rosters, retrieve players and coaches through their teams, or work with players and coaches separately.
+* **Team & Roster Management:** Manage and view teams, team rosters, coaching staff, and team members.
+Players and coaches can also be retrieved independently from their associated teams.
-* **RESTful API & Pagination:** REST endpoints for managing teams, players, coaches, and users with server-side pagination using Pageable.
+* **RESTful API & Pagination:** REST endpoints for managing teams, players, coaches, and users with server-side pagination using `Pageable`.
 * **Advanced Filtering & Search:** Dynamic filtering using Spring Data JPA Specifications, including criteria such as salary, experience, ratings, positions, and championships.
 * **Security & Authentication:** OAuth2/OIDC authentication with Google, GitHub, and a custom authorization server, combined with role-based access control for Admin and User operations.
 * **Audit Logging:** AOP-based logging and auditing of important application actions and method execution.
 * **Database Migrations:** Version-controlled database schema changes managed with Liquibase.
-* **API Documentation:** Interactive API documentation with Springdoc OpenAPI and Swagger UI.
-* **Centralized Exception Handling:** Global exception handling with @ControllerAdvice for consistent API error responses.
+* **Centralized Exception Handling:** Global exception handling with `@ControllerAdvice` for consistent API error responses.
-* **API Documentation:** Integrated Springdoc OpenAPI (Swagger UI) for interactive API exploration and testing.
+* **API Documentation:** Interactive API documentation and endpoint testing with Springdoc OpenAPI and Swagger UI.
-* **Integration Testing:** Integration tests for controllers, services, and repositories using Spring Boot Test, Spring Security Test, Testcontainers, and PostgreSQL.
+* **Integration Testing:** Integration tests for controllers, services, and repositories using JUnit 5, Spring Boot Test, Spring Security Test, Testcontainers, and PostgreSQL.
 * **Unit Testing:** Unit tests with JUnit 5 and Mockito for business logic, DTO validation, mappers, specifications, and exception handling.
 * **Dockerized Infrastructure:** Containerized application and database provisioning using Docker and Docker Compose.